peach7619414/al-health-testing/README.md

 # Allara Health Testing Suite

 ## Project Overview

-This repository contains a comprehensive suite of **automated and manual tests** for the **Allara Health** website, designed to ensure the platform’s core functionalities, security, performance, and usability.
+This repository contains a comprehensive suite of **automated and manual tests** for the **Allara Health** website (www.allarahealth.com), designed to ensure the platform’s core functionalities, security, performance, and usability.
 The tests cover critical features such as **user registration**, **appointment booking**, **payment processing**, and **virtual consultations**, aiming to deliver a seamless experience across multiple devices and browsers.

 ## Tools and Technologies Used